pr-triage/policies/PRIVACY.md

 When installing the the app you grant it access to the following two scopes

-1. Read access to [pull requests](https://developer.github.com/v3/apps/permissions/#permission-on-statuses) (`GET` routes only).
+- Read access to [pull requests](https://developer.github.com/v3/apps/permissions/#permission-on-statuses) (`GET` routes only).
-2. Read & write access to [commit status](https://developer.github.com/v3/apps/permissions/#permission-on-statuses).

 Here is a list of contents that the app uses:

 - Repository Name
-- Pull Requests titles & bodies
+- Pull Requests titles
-- Pull Request comments
+- Pull Requests reviews
-- Pull Request commit messages
+- Pull Requests commits hash
 - Pull Request labels

 It also creates and updates status of the last commit in a pull request.

-None of the information is stored or shared with third party services, with the exception of [Zeit’s now](https://zeit.co/now) where the app is hosted.
+None of the information is stored or shared with third party services, with the exception of [Glitch](https://glitch.com) where the app is hosted.
 Some of the information above may be stored temporarily in log files for debugging purpose only.

 ## Security